LLMRing

 export LLMRING_PROFILE="prod"

-# Optional server connection
+# Optional server connection (self-hosted or SaaS)

 Why LLMRing